IsraelVow/Health-Insurance-Cost-Analysis-Dashboard/README.md

 ## Data Source

 The data used for this Cost Efficiency Analysis project does not contain sensitive company information.
 To ensure data privacy and confidentiality, actual data from the organization has not been utilized.
-Instead, synthetic data that closely mimic the characteristics and statistical properties of the original dataset has been generated for the purpose of demonstrating the analysis techniques.
+Instead, synthetic data that closely mimic the characteristics and statistical properties of the original dataset has been generated to demonstrate the analysis techniques.
 The synthetic data maintains the structure and complexity of the actual data, allowing me to conduct a comprehensive evaluation and estimation without exposing any sensitive information.

 The generation of synthetic data follows rigorous data anonymization and privacy-preserving procedures, ensuring that individual identities, financial details, and any proprietary information remain completely protected.
 As a result, the analysis and conclusions derived from this project are based solely on the simulated data and are not reflective of any specific individuals, entities, or actual financial figures.